What’s the difference between a Junior ISA and a grown-up ISA?

 With a stocks and shares ISA, it’s important to note that the value of the ISA can increase and decrease according to what the stock market does – so if you’re not a dedicated follower of bulls and bears then a regular cash ISA might be your preferred choice.

-If you have parental responsibility, then you can open a Junior ISA on behalf of your child so long as they are under 18 and live in the UK.
+If you have parental responsibility, then you can open a Junior ISA on behalf of your child from primary school age to under 18 and as long as they live in the UK.
 Sixteen and 17 year olds can open their own Junior ISA as well as a regular grown-up ISA (where available) so there’s some serious interest earning potential.

 Money in a Junior ISA can only be withdrawn by the child when they turn 18, so you won’t be able to raid the children’s savings for the family holiday.